Orangeburg Personal Injury Attorney

 Understanding the Costs of Hiring a Personal Injury Lawyer

 Most injury lawyers work on a contingency basis.
 This means they collect their fees from your settlement award once the case is concluded.
-The amount of compensation is usually a percentage of the award, and it may or may not include additional case-related expenses.
+The amount of compensation is usually a percentage of the award.
+Also, it may or may not include additional case-related expenses.
 Additionally, many injury attorneys offer a free initial consultation to better determine your legal options.
 They can also review their payment arrangement with you during this meeting.

 Working Quickly to Ensure You Meet the Statute of Limitations

 After you are hurt in an accident, you will want to start the process of filing your injury lawsuit as soon as you can.
 South Carolina imposes time limits for filing an action in an injury case.
 According to S.C.
-Ann. § 15-3-530, injury victims have three years to make a case for compensation after an accident or incident occurs.
+Ann. § 15-3-530, injury victims have three years to make a case for compensation after an accident occurs.